-The Corporation's executive compensation program is generally comprised of a base salary, a bonus opportunity and longterm incentives in the form of stock options granted under the 2007 Stock Option Plan (the "2007 Plan"), the 2011 Stock Option Plan (the "2011 Plan") and the Restricted Share Unit Plan (the "RSU Plan"), which was adopted in 2010.
-On April 11, 2011, the Corporation adopted the 2011 Plan to replace the 2007 Plan, which had been in place since October 2007.
-The 2011 Plan was ratified, confirmed and approved by the Corporation's shareholders at the annual general and special meeting of shareholders held on October 6, 2011.
+The Corporation's executive compensation program is generally comprised of a base salary, a bonus opportunity and long-term incentives in the form of stock options granted under the Stock Option Plan (the "Stock Option Plan"), the Stock Appreciation Rights Plan (the "SAR Plan") and the Restricted Share Unit Plan (the "RSU Plan")

 The annual bonus provides an opportunity for executives to earn an annual cash incentive based on the degree of achievement of individual, strategic, operational and financial targets set by the Board of Directors.
-The stock option plans and the RSU Plan are designed to attract and retain the key talent required to drive the Corporation's long-term success by providing participants with an opportunity to share in the shareholder value to which they contribute.
-The Compensation Committee, at its sole discretion, and from time to time, may propose modifications to the executive compensation policy, including the removal or addition of compensation elements and amendments to the 2011 Plan and RSU Plan.
+The Stock Option Plan, the SAR Plan and the RSU Plan are designed to attract and retain the key talent required to drive the Corporation's long-term success by providing participants with an opportunity to share in the shareholder value to which they contribute.
+The Compensation Committee, at its sole discretion, and from time to time, may propose modifications to the executive compensation policy, including the removal or addition of compensation elements and amendments to the Stock Option Plan, the SAR Plan and the RSU Plan.
 Any such modifications will be presented to the Board of Directors and, when required, to the shareholders, for approval.